pmem/vltrace/man/strace.ebpf.1.md

 `-K, --hex-separator <sep>`

 set field separator for hex logs.
-Default is '\\t'.
+Default is a single space ' '.

 #Filtering: